Harry Morris (footballer, born 1897): Clapton Orient

-Morris signed for Third Division South club Clapton Orient in July 1933 and scored eight goals in 13 appearances during the 1933–34 season.
+Morris transferred to Third Division South club Clapton Orient in July 1933 and scored eight goals in 13 appearances during the 1933–34 season.

 Cheltenham Town

-Morris wound down his career in non-league football with Southern League club Cheltenham Town.
+Morris wound down his career in non-League football with Southern League club Cheltenham Town.

 International career

 Morris was called up by England for a trial match, but injury prevented him from taking part.

 Managerial career

 Morris managed IFK Göteborg between 1938 and 1941.
 He won promotion from Division 2 via the play-offs in his first season and achieved 2nd and 6th-place finishes in the following two Allsvenskan seasons respectively.
 He also won the 1939–40 Distriktsmästerskapet.
 Morris ended his spell with a winning percentage of 67%.

 Personal life

 Morris was Jewish.
 Though he was observant of the faith, he played on Saturdays during his football career and only refused to play on high holidays.
 He was educated at the Jews' Free School in London and was a member of the Brady Street Boys' Club.
 He served in the Middlesex Regiment during the First World War.
 Morris was married to Edith and had a son, Jack and a daughter, Estelle, who died from polio in 1937 at the age of eight.
 Morris, Edith and Jack emigrated shortly afterwards to Gothenburg, Sweden, where Morris worked at the British Consulate.
 The outbreak of the Second World War in 1939 and the invasion of Norway by the Germans the following year saw Morris and his family remain in neutral Sweden until the end of the war.
 Through his job at the consulate, Morris helped escaped POWs return to the UK.
 The family emigrated to the United States after the war, with Harry and Edith working for the British Information Services in New York City.
 They retired to San Mateo, California, where Edith died in 1984, followed a year later by Harry.